Fighting HIV in Cameroon With Early Infant Diagnosis

 Laboratory technician Lydia Nyatte uses the new Early Infant Diagnosis (EID) machine to test blood samples for HIV in the laboratory at the Ebolowa Regional Hospital in Cameroon.
 The new device allows same-day testing, same-day results and same-day medication, ensuring the earliest possible detection and treatment of the virus in newborns.

 UNICEF is calling for scaled-up treatment and prevention programs to fight HIV and AIDS.
 While the AIDS epidemic continues to take a staggering toll, an AIDS-free generation for children and adolescents is possible.
+There is no cure for HIV infection, but effective antiretroviral drugs (ARVs) can control the virus and help prevent onward transmision to other people.
 New HIV infections among children are declining rapidly — approximately 58 percent since 2000 — due to scaled-up efforts to prevent mother-to-child transmission.
-In West and Central Africa, the number of children between the ages of 0 and 14 being treated for HIV has tripled since 2010.
+In 2018, 82 percent of the estimated 1.3 million pregnant women living with HIV globally received ARVs to protect their health and prevent transmission to their children.

 UNICEF and partners are working tirelessly in Cameroon, Syria, Yemen, South Sudan, Bangladesh and around the world to save and protect children.
 With a presence in 190 countries and territories, UNICEF has helped save more children's lives than any other humanitarian organization in the world.